mrsmarah/learningjournal/README.md

 ## Welcome to GitHub Pages
 # Marah Joudeh

-this is my first time in the coding world and I'm liking it , this is my summary about mark down using the mark dowm:
+This is my first time in the coding world and I'm liking it , this is my summary about mark down using the mark dowm:

 ###### You can use the hashtag sympol to  the headings